Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Empirical Observations

+To qualitatively illustrate our theoretical framework on a real-world task, we conduct experiments on the CounterFact and HotpotQA question-answering datasets.
+These experiments are designed to observe: (a) the two-stage learning phenomenon where the model learns elementary knowledge (like syntactic information) before specialized knowledge (like semantic information); and (b) the spectral characteristics of attention weights.

-\textbf{Dataset and Processing Details.}\quad Counterfact \citep{meng2022locating} is a question-answering dataset consisting of knowledge tuples in the form of (subject, relation, answer), which are constructed using entities from Wikidata.
-For data processing, we utilize three paraphrased prompts for each question based on the \texttt{paraphrase$\_$prompts} field in the original dataset, \emph{e.g.}, `What is the twin city of Wellington?
+\textit{Datasets and Experimental Setup.}\quad The Counterfact dataset~\cite{meng2022locating} consists of knowledge tuples in the form of (subject, relation, answer), which are constructed using entities from Wikidata.
+By utilizing three paraphrased prompts for each question based on the \texttt{paraphrase\_prompts} field in the original dataset (\emph{e.g.}, `What is the twin city of Wellington?
 It is', `...
-The twin city of Wellington is', and `For example, Brocade calls this an Inter-Chassis Link (ICL).
-The twin city of Wellington is'.
-Applying this paraphrasing process to the entire dataset yields a total of $65,757$ examples.
+The twin city of Wellington is', and `For example, Brocade calls this an Inter-Chassis Link.
+The twin city of Wellington is'), we create a total of $65,757$ examples.
+For this open-ended generation task, we fine-tune the GPT-2 model for $200$ epochs using the AdamW optimizer, with a batch size of $32$ and a learning rate of 5e-6.
+The HotpotQA dataset~\cite{meng2022locating} is a multi-hop question-answering benchmark containing $13,530$ examples.
+For this experiment, we fine-tune the GPT-2 model for $60$ epochs using the AdamW optimizer, with a batch size of $32$ and a learning rate of 5e-6.
+Our implementation is built in PyTorch using the HuggingFace library, with parts of the code adapted from Sharma et al.~\cite{sharma2023truth}.
+All experiments are conducted on a single 24GB NVIDIA GeForce RTX 3090.

-\textbf{Computing Accuracy and Loss Details.}\quad In the Counterfact dataset, the labels of the question-answering dataset are open-ended.
+\textit{Evaluation Metrics.}\quad The labels of the question-answering task are open-ended.
 Typically, we utilize the GPT-2 model to generate predicted answers via repeat sampling, with the temperature parameter set to $0$.
-For accuracy computation, a prediction is considered correct if the generated text contains the ground-truth answer, which we constrain to be a single token.
+We explicitly use \textit{grammatical correctness} on this benchmark as a practical proxy for syntactic knowledge, and use \textit{answer correctness} as a proxy for semantic knowledge.
+For the accuracy computation, a prediction is considered correct if the generated text contains the ground-truth answer, which we constrain to be a single token.
 Before comparison, both texts are converted to lowercase and stripped of whitespaces.
 The loss is computed using the cross-entropy function between the output logits of the final time step and the true labels, averaged across all datapoints.

-In the following, we conduct a detailed quantitative analysis of the syntactic correctness of model predictions during the initial training epochs.
-This analysis aims to formally demonstrate the rapid mastery of elementary knowledge (syntactic information).

-\textbf{Methodology.}\quad To evaluate syntactic correctness, we analyze the model's initial outputs on the CounterFact dataset.
-A prediction is classified as syntactically correct if it satisfies the fundamental rules of English grammar.
-To automate this process, we utilize the Python library \texttt{spaCy} and its \texttt{en\_core\_web\_sm} model to perform part-of-speech (POS) tagging.
-This method allows us to verify fundamental grammatical structures, like the proper use of articles and prepositions.